jsperezsalazar2001/sockets-python/README.md

 Sockets and the socket API are used to send messages across a network.
 They provide a form of inter-process communication (IPC).
 The network can be a logical, local network to the computer, or one that’s physically connected to an external network, with its own connections to other networks.

-## Members ??
+## Members :chess_pawn:

-- Juan Sebasti?n P?rez Salazar
+- Juan Sebastian Perez Salazar
-- Yhoan Alejandro Guzm?n Garc?a
+- Yhoan Alejandro Guzman Garcia

 ## Messages vocabulary 📖